Stronger limits on hypothetical Yukawa interactions in the 40--8000 nm range

+The lack of parallelism between the normal to the disk and the rotational axis leads to the time-varying separation $z(t) = z_{s}+z_{0}\cos(\omega t)$.
+Its contribution $\Delta F_{\rm par}$ at $\omega_r$ enters through the nonlinear dependence of the Casimir force on the separation.
+A Taylor's expansion of $F_{\rm C}(z) \,\propto\, z^{-\alpha}$ shows that the contribution at $\omega_r$ is attenuated by $\sim (z/z_{0})^n$, making it unobservable for all $n$ in our setup.
+This is also the case for precession of the spindle.
+Similarly, the lack of flatness of the sample generates the angular-position-dependent separation $z(\phi)$, which was measured using white light interferometry (see inset in Fig.~\ref{fig3}).
+Inserting these data into $F_{\rm C}(z)$ yields a contribution $\Delta F_{\rm top} < 0.05~{\rm fN}$.

+The effect of the once-per-revolution $\Delta\theta_1$ was minimized in the following way: $\Delta\theta_1$ happens at a characteristic $\phi_o$.
+As the disk is positioned for the first time on the spindle, there is an unknown angle $\phi_x$ between the line {\it cl} and the line defined by $\phi_o$.
+When the sphere is positioned over a region with only Au in the source mass, a signal with a non-zero phase is detected (recall the zero-phase is defined at {\it cl}).
+The sample is then very carefully repositioned over the disk until the phase of the detected signal is zero.
+In this situation $\phi_x = 0$ is assumed.

+An approach where the zero of the phase is redefined could also be used, however the method of repositioning the sample is superior to redefining the zero of the phase.
+While it is expected that the signal described by Eq.~(\ref{force}) is in quadrature (i.e. it should be an odd signal with respect to $\phi$), in principle, it is not known if the model is correct.
+The data shown in Fig.~\ref{fig3} were obtained in this manner.
+Furthermore, the same component of the signal in phase was measured with the sphere placed at any radii.
+It was determined that the hypothetical force (in quadrature) is consistent with zero within the experimental error for any radii $R_n$.

+The $\Delta r$ shift between the axis of rotation and the center of the source mass would also yield a signal at $\omega$ if $\Delta F_{h}$ were observable, although it would be attenuated by $R_i/\Delta r$ at $\omega_r$.
+Similarly, finite size effects as the Au/Si interface of the source mass moves under the test mass are negligible at $\omega_r$ when compared with the statistical errors.

-From the aforementioned discussion, the relevant error is the statistical error dominated by the fluctuations $\theta_2 (t)$.
-Since the signal in Fig.~\ref{fig3} associated with the hypothetical force (\ref{force}) is consistent with zero, the 95\% confidence level is used to establish new limits in $\{\lambda,\alpha\}$ space.
-The envelope of the curves $\Delta F_h(z)= \delta F $, are shown in Fig.~\ref{fig4}, together with previous results.
-The improvements in $\alpha$ cover the $\lambda \in [30,8000]$~nm range, and they are as large as $10^3$ in Yukawa-like corrections to Newtonian gravity at $\lambda = 300$~nm.
+While the relevant error is $\Delta F_{\rm rand}$, the overall error was obtained as an addition of the random and systematic errors $\Delta F = \Delta F_{\rm rand} + \Delta F_{\rm syst}$.
+The individual systematic errors described in this paper were considered to be independent to obtain $\Delta F_{\rm syst}$. $F(z)$ in Fig.~\ref{fig3} associated with the hypothetical force is consistent with zero and was used to establish new limits in $\{\lambda,\alpha\}$ space at the 95\% confidence level.
+The envelope of the curves where the first harmonic of $F_h(z)$ is compared with max$\{|F(z)+2\Delta F(z)|$,$|F(z)-2\Delta F(z)|\}$, is shown in Fig.~\ref{fig4}.
+The new limits obtained with the introduced ``Casimir-less'' measurement technique represent a significant improvement over previous experiments: new boundaries have been established in a spatial range covering more than 3 orders of magnitude ($\lambda \in [30,8000]$~nm), with improvements as large as $10^3$ in Yukawa-like corrections to Newtonian gravity at $\lambda = 300$~nm.